EBES: Easy Benchmarking for Event Sequences: Results and Analysis

-The MLP performs relatively well, typically within 5\% of the top-performing method on all real-world datasets.
-This suggests that \ES assessment can be effectively carried out using aggregated statistics along temporal dimensions, a practice commonly employed in industrial applications with boosting models~\citep{abidar2023predicting}.
-The difference in performance between MLP and mTAND on the Pendulum dataset further supports this idea, since we can not apply such aggregation approach to this dataset.
+\textbf{MLP's performance suggests effective \ES classification with aggregated statistics.} The MLP performs relatively well, typically within 5\% of the top-performing method on most real-world datasets.
+This suggests that \ES classification can be effectively carried out using aggregated statistics along temporal dimensions, a practice commonly employed in industrial applications with boosting models~\citep{abidar2023predicting}.
+The difference in performance between MLP and mTAND on the Pendulum dataset further supports this idea, since we cannot apply such aggregation approach to this dataset.

-We see that, all methods show close results on the PhysioNet2012 dataset, based on ranks.
-This raises questions about its suitability for evaluating models for \ES assessment task.
+\textbf{The PhysioNet2012 dataset's effectiveness for \ES classification evaluation is questionable.} Despite its widespread use in modeling irregularly sampled time series, all methods, including the MLP, achieve closely ranked results, suggesting limited ability to distinguish model performance.
+We include this dataset precisely because of its prevalence in the literature, aiming to demonstrate its shortcomings and highlight the need for more discriminative datasets in \ES classification tasks.